 Additionally, employees may seek exemptions for medical conditions or sincerely held religious beliefs similar to the vaccine mandate for federal contractors.

 Program requirements.
 Covered employers must develop a program by Dec.
-5 to verify the vaccination status of all employees and maintain records of status and test results.
+5 (extended to Jan.
+10) to verify the vaccination status of all employees and maintain records of status and test results.

 All covered employers must: